 The worm can display a mixed English-Arabic message.

 Detection was published on December 8th in the following F-Secure Anti-Virus update:

 Detection Type: PC

-Description Created: Alexey Podrezov and Katrin Tocheva, December 15th, 2003
+Description Details: Alexey Podrezov and Katrin Tocheva, December 15th, 2003